 The Nevada Turquoise is quite famous due to its beauty, ranging in color from blue, green, to blue-greenish, while some display a black matrix around them.

 There is also the White Buffalo Stone, which is turquoise, white in color, or black, or with either white or black stripes.

 You can find Turquoise in Nevada in the Ackerman Canyon, the county of Austin, Lander County, or in the Toiyabe Range in the McGuiness Area.
 The Belmont District in Nye, or the Esmeralda County, the town of Battle Mountain, or the Iowa Canyon area.

 Agates are present in Nevada as well, and they can be found in areas such as Bell Canyon, Green Mountain, Douglas County, Pine Nut Mountains, Elko County, Jakes Canyon, Texas Spring Canyon, Esmeralda County, Fish Lake Mining District, Volcanic Hills, Eureka County, Pinto Canyon, Humboldt County, near Denio, or Lander County among many others.

 TIP: Agates are among one of the most popular rocks among all rockhounds.
 Maybe you also have a few agates at home and you’re wondering if they have any value.
 Let me tell you, some agates can be quite valuable.
 Find out more in the article below:

-Sandstone is plentiful in Nevada, and you can find it especially in the Valley of Fire State Park, and Red Rock Canyon Recreational Lands near Las Vegas.
-By finding sandstone in Nevada, you have high chances of stumbling across various types of fossils and even dinosaur tracks.
+Sandstone is plentiful in Nevada, and you can find it, especially in the Valley of Fire State Park, and Red Rock Canyon Recreational Lands near Las Vegas.
+By finding sandstone in Nevada, you have a high chance of stumbling across various types of fossils and even dinosaur tracks.

 What Minerals Can Be Found in Nevada?